kzinovjev/string-amber/README.md

 # string-amber
-Adaptive string method implementation in sander (AmberTools21.3)
+Adaptive string method implementation in sander (AmberTools 21.3)

 If you use this software in your work, please cite: https://doi.org/10.1021/acs.jpca.7b10842

 ### Installation
 Copy all the files from sander/ and lapack/ to the corresponding directories in `amber20_src/AmberTools/src`.
-The current files correspond to the version 21.3 of AmberTools.
 Then set `-DMPI=TRUE` in `amber20_src/build/run_cmake` and continue with regular AmberTools installation.

+The current files correspond to the version 21.3 of AmberTools.
 The code *may* work with another subversion, but if you experience any problems, check the current version by running
 ```
 ./update_amber --version